allegro-kata/vending-machine-kata/README.md

 and machine should display CASSETTE IS FULL, SORRY.

 If the display is
-checked again, it will display INSERT COINS or CREDIT, depending on current state.
+checked again, it will show INSERT COINS or CREDIT, depending on current state.

 --------------
 ### 3. Select Product